-Updated 2010-12-06 (and please consider the far more recent solutions concerning remote live sign interpretation).
+Updated 2010-12-06 (and please consider the far more recent solutions concerning remote live sign language interpretation).

 The 2010 Almedalen experiment for accessible live casting is a project conducted by Westreamu AB, commissioned by the Swedish Disability Federation (HSO) and partially funded by The Swedish Post and Telecom agency (PTS).